-Under the current investment management agreement, BlackRock Advisors, LLC (the "Advisor"), subject to the overall supervision of the Board of Directors, manages the day-to-day operations and provides us with investment advisory services.
+Under the Management Agreement, the Advisor, subject to the overall supervision of the Board of Directors, manages the day-to-day operations and provides us with investment advisory services.
 For providing these services, the Advisor receives, until March 6, 2017, a base management fee at an annual rate of 2.0% of our total assets, including any assets acquired with the proceeds of leverage, payable quarterly in arrears.
 After March 6, 2017, the Advisor will receive a base management fee at an annual rate of 1.75% of total assets (excluding cash), including any assets acquired with the proceeds of leverage, payable quarterly in arrears based on total asset valuation at the end of the prior quarter.

-For the years ended December 31, 2016, 2015 and 2014, both the previous and current investment advisors together earned an aggregate \$21,460,909, \$24,678,087 and \$23,641,231, respectively, in base management fees under the Management Agreement.
+For the years ended December 31, 2015, 2014 and 2013, both the previous and current Advisors together earned an aggregate \$24,678,087, \$23,641,231 and \$21,629,665, respectively, in base management fees under the Management Agreement.

-Incentive Management Fee Until March 6, 2017
+Incentive Management Fees Until March 6, 2017

-The current investment management agreement provides that the Advisor or its affiliates may be entitled to an incentive management fee under certain circumstances until March 6, 2017.
-The incentive management fee (the "Incentive Fee") is calculated in the same manner as the Incentive Fee in the previous investment management agreement.
+The Management Agreement provides that the Advisor or its affiliates may be entitled to an incentive management fee under certain circumstances until March 6, 2017.
+The Incentive Fee is calculated in the same manner as the Incentive Fee in the previous investment management agreement.
 The determination of the Incentive Fee, as described in more detail below, will result in the Advisor or its affiliates receiving no Incentive Fee payments if returns to stockholders do not meet an 8.0% annualized rate of return during the applicable fee measurement period, and will result in the Advisor or its affiliates receiving less than the full amount of the Incentive Fee percentage until returns to stockholders exceed an approximate 13.3% annualized rate of return during such period.
 Annualized rate of return in this context is computed by reference to net asset value and does not take into account changes in the market price of the common stock.

 The Advisor will be entitled to receive the Incentive Fee if the performance exceeds a "hurdle rate" during different measurement periods: trailing four quarters' periods (which apply only to the portion of the Incentive Fee based on income) and annual periods (which apply only to the portion of the Incentive Fee based on capital gains).
-The "trailing four quarters' periods" for purposes of determining the income portion of the Incentive Fee payable for the three months ended December 31, 2016 and 2015 was determined by reference to the four quarter periods ended on December 31, 2016 and 2015, respectively.
+The "trailing four quarters' periods" for purposes of determining the income portion of the Incentive Fee payable for the three months ended December 31, 2015 and 2014 was determined by reference to the four quarter periods ended on December 31, 2015 and 2014, respectively.
 The term "annual period" means the period beginning on July 1 of each calendar year and ending on June 30 of the next calendar year.